UCSD-CSS2/ucsd-css2-website/_sources/lectures/README.md

-# css1_lectures
+# lectures
-Lectures for CSS 1
+Lectures for CSS 2.